Careers at CatSci Part 3

 A Conversation with our Senior Analytical Scientists

-Continuing with our careers blog series, we spoke to two more of our senior scientists: Aled Williams and Beth Rees.
+Continuing with our Careers at CatSci series, we spoke to two more of our senior scientists: Aled Williams and Beth Rees.
 They explained the pathway to their roles at CatSci, what their daily work entails and what they enjoy most about being a part of the CatSci team.
 Read on to discover what it is like to be a Senior Analytical Scientist here at CatSci.

 Beth Rees is a CatSci Senior Analytical Scientist, and began her career with a BSc in Forensic Science from the University of South Wales.
 Beth’s first laboratory role was at Penn Pharma, where she started out as an analyst and progressed to team leader.
 Beth then spent time as a Senior Analytical Chemist at Eurocaps and as a Civil Servant before joining the CatSci team two and a half years ago.